aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/licensing/apply-license-embedded-resource/_index.md

 This line sets the license for Aspose.Note by specifying the name of the license file embedded in the assembly.

-## Common Issues and Solutions
+## Common issues and solutions

 - **License not found error** – Verify that the license file’s **Build Action** is set to **Embedded Resource** and that the resource name matches the namespace and file name (e.g., `MyApp.Resources.Aspose.Note.lic`).
 - **Incorrect resource name** – Use `Assembly.GetExecutingAssembly().GetManifestResourceNames()` to list available resources and confirm the exact name.
 - **Version mismatch** – Ensure the license file was generated for the same Aspose.Note version you are using; mismatched versions can cause a `LicenseException`.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Note without a license?**
 A: No, a valid license is required for production use.
 A temporary license can be used for evaluation.

 **Q: Where can I find documentation for Aspose.Note?**
-A: You can find the documentation [here](https://reference.aspose.com/note/net/).
+A: You can find the documentation [Aspose.Note .NET API reference](https://reference.aspose.com/note/net/).

 **Q: How do I get support for Aspose.Note?**
-A: You can get support from the Aspose.Note community [here](https://forum.aspose.com/c/note/28).
+A: You can get support from the Aspose.Note community [Aspose.Note community forum](https://forum.aspose.com/c/note/28).

 **Q: Can I try Aspose.Note before purchasing?**
-A: Yes, you can download a free trial version from [here](https://releases.aspose.com/).
+A: Yes, you can download a free trial version from [Aspose.Note free trial download](https://releases.aspose.com/).

 **Q: Where can I buy Aspose.Note licenses?**
-A: You can purchase Aspose.Note licenses [here](https://purchase.aspose.com/buy).
+A: You can purchase Aspose.Note licenses [Aspose.Note purchase page](https://purchase.aspose.com/buy).

 ---